Veykril/tlborm/src/decl-macros/minutiae/fragment-specifiers.md

 ## `stmt`

-The `statement` fragment solely matches a [statement](https://doc.rust-lang.org/reference/statements.html) without its trailing semicolon, unless its an item statement that requires one.
+The `statement` fragment solely matches a [statement](https://doc.rust-lang.org/reference/statements.html) without its trailing semicolon, unless it is an item statement that requires one (such as a Unit-Struct).

-What would be an item statement that requires one?
-A Unit-Struct would be a simple one, as defining one requires a trailing semicolon.

 Let's use a simple example to show exactly what is meant with this.
 We use a macro that merely emits what it captures: